openownership/data-standard/docs/about/index.rst

         Partners and funders

-The initial development of the Beneficial Ownership Data Standard was funded by OpenOwnership as part of a UK Department for International Development funded project.
+The initial development of the Beneficial Ownership Data Standard was funded by Open Ownership as part of a UK Department for International Development funded project.
 Open Ownership is led by a steering group of the world's leading transparency organisations including `Transparency International <https://www.transparency.org/>`__,